levilindsey/jackieandlevi.com/README.md

 The combined technology stack for this site and its many sub-projects includes: HTML, CSS, Javascript, Node.js, Express, MongoDB, AngularJS, Socket.IO, Gulp, SASS, EJS, Mocha, Git, NodeJitsu.

+## Code Structure

+### The General Server Code

+TODO

+### The App Code

+The logic for each app is contained within its own sub-directory within `src/apps/`.
+Each of these sub-directories share a few common components:

+- `routes.js`: This file specifies the server-side routes used for the app.
+- `public/`: This directory specifies the files that are statically served for the app.
+- `templates/`: This directory specifies Jade template files used for the app.
+This directory is optional.
+If the app does not need server-side templating, then this directory can be omitted and replaced with an `index.html` file.
+- `index.html`: This is the main file used for defining and rendering the app.
+This file is optional.
+If the app needs server-side templating, then this file can be omitted and replaced with a `templates/` directory.

 ======

 [![Codeship Status for levisl176/JackieAndLevi](https://www.codeship.io/projects/f7eaaf70-63a1-0131-6568-124350f7f3f0/status?branch=master)](https://www.codeship.io/projects/12381)